buyalsky/remote-shell/README.md

 After that the client takes commands from command line and sends those commands to the server through a tcp connection.
 Server executes corresponding commands and sends the result back to client.

+Server is able to parse pipes as well.
+To implement this functionality I've followed this [article](https://www.joshmcguigan.com/blog/build-your-own-shell-rust/).

 ## Usage
 If you provide host name then the application acts as a client.